Nothing-Series/programmed-circuit-card/guidebook/pccard_intro/other_mod.md

 ## Advanced AE
 * Compatibility with the Advanced Pattern Provider.

+## Expanded AE
+* Compatibility with the Expanded Pattern Provider.

 ## Modern AE2 Additions (MAE2)
 * Compatibility with Pattern P2P.